 Don't forget to check your designs daily and add more water to the foam if needed.
 Fresh flowers are live products and it is vital that they always have a constant water source to stay fresh in normal temperatures.

 Be sure to check out all my church decorations for more flower recipes and tutorials.
 I also have complete tutorials for every style of bridal bouquet, corsages, boutonnieres and reception centerpieces.
-I carry all the products, fresh flowers and greenery that a DIY bride would need for her own wedding.
+I show you where to obtain the products, as well as the fresh flowers and greenery that a DIY bride would need for her own wedding.